DOE Needs to Improve Cost Estimates for Transuranic Waste Projects at Los Alamos

 Status: Closed - Implemented

-Comments: In December 2015, based on our recommendation, NNSA's contractor at Los Alamos National Laboratory (LANL), Los Alamos National Security, LLC, prepared an updated cost estimate for a seven-year window for the operations and maintenance of the Transuranic Waste Facility (TWF).
+Comments: In December 2015, based on our recommendation, NNSA's contractor at Los Alamos National Laboratory (LANL), Los Alamos National Security, LLC, prepared an updated cost estimate for a 7 year window for the operations and maintenance of the Transuranic Waste Facility (TWF).
 The NNSA contractor also prepared a document explaining its application of the best practices identified in the GAO Cost Estimating Guide.
 According to a report by NNSA, the contractor addressed all 12 best practices to the extent applicable based on the nature of operations and cost estimating practices common for facility operations and maintenance throughout the DOE complex.
 According to NNSA, the LANL contractor also documented reasons for addressing some best practices in a partial manner.
 For example, NNSA reported that the contractor only partially followed the best practice to conduct a detailed sensitivity analysis.
 According to NNSA, the majority of the cost of operations was related to facility operators' and subject matter experts' salaries.
 According to NNSA, these estimated costs were based on long operating experience at current and relevant transuranic waste facilities at LANL and a detailed sensitivity analysis would not add significant new insights into the operations and maintenance cost profile before completion of the readiness/safety review processes.
 This action satisfies this recommendation.

 Recommendation: To develop reliable cost estimates for the TRU waste removal project and for the TWF construction project at LANL, the Secretary of Energy should direct NNSA to revise and update the TWF project's cost estimate by following all best practices for developing a reliable cost estimate that covers all life-cycle costs for better managing the project going forward.